|Birth: ||Jul. 1, 1901|

 Her first husband was Fay Adams, after his death she married John Herrmann.
 A son, Jerry, died young of appendicitis.

 She was postmaster for 43 years; the post office was first in their store building in Norbeck and when that closed it finally was located in the enclosed front porch of her neat little bungalow on Main Street.
 That house is now the last remaining building on Main Street, slowly falling down.
 Its last resident was Harry Steinley (d.
 1982) who bought it after Doris' retirement.

 She was a family friend for many decades.
 Her husband and his brothers and she, as the Adams Land Co., founded the town of Norbeck, SD in 1920- where my grandparents lived and their children grew up.
 Thusly dooming the town of Carlyle several miles west to become a ghost town, as Norbeck sat on two crossing railroad lines.
 Some buildings were moved to Norbeck and some traveled elsewhere- the hotel moved to Loyalton.
 Years later as the paint peeled on the north side one could make out "Carlyle Hotel" in black letters beneath the white top coat.
 The remaining foundations and lichen-encrusted collapsed bank vault at Carlyle now seem like Celtic ruins on the plain.

 It was Doris who drove my grandmother, Nellie Stacy Gebhard, to the hospital where she would die of diabetes in 1930.
 She told me she could smell a sickly sweet smell emanating from her.

 Her obituary mentions a half-brother killed at Pearl Harbor; the other half of the story is Pvt.
-Victor L. Meyers was ironically born on the day the WW I armistice was signed on November 11, 1918 and died on the first day of WW II.
+Victor L. Meyers was ironically born on the day the WW I armistice was signed on November 11, 1918- hence his given name- and died on the first day of WW II.